Central Coast dining institution, Safran gets the nod it so truly deserves

 If you live on the peninsula of the Central Coast and you ask friends where to go for a really nice dinner, invariably you’ll always get the same response: Safran.

-This year, their long-served, hard work has paid off with the couple receiving their first chef hat award in the 2020 Australian Good Food Guide Chef Hat Awards, along with esteemed Terrigal restaurant Yellowtail, and Pearls on the Beach at Pearl Beach
+Last year, their long-served, hard work has paid off with the couple receiving their first chef hat award in the 2020 Australian Good Food Guide Chef Hat Awards, along with esteemed Terrigal restaurant Yellowtail, and Pearls on the Beach at Pearl Beach

 Chef Sulo hails from the small regional town of Mengen, in the province of Bolu, situated on the coast of the Black Sea.
 The town is well known for producing some of the best chefs in Turkey, if not the world and Sulo has come from a family of chefs.
 He brings the flavours of his homeland to the Central Coast, offering coasties diversity in flavour and format.